Rules & Regulations

 5. BLIND SCORES: When a team is missing a third or fourth bowler, and it is an unpaid position, the league will provide a blind score of 120 pins plus 80 pins of handicap for the missing bowler.
 It is expected that the team will find their own teammate from among their friends.
 However, after 3 sessions that blind score drops to 110 with the handicap remaining at 80; and after 3 more session drops to 100 with the handicap remaining at 80; and continues at that level until the team places a bowler into that position.

 c.
-As stated earlier, new members coming into the league after the first session must pay their final week's dues in addition to the current week in which they are bowling.
+As stated previously, new members coming into the league after the first session must pay their final week's dues in addition to the current week in which they are bowling.
 The same holds true for any sub or alternate bowling in the final session.
 Even though the team has paid its first and last week's dues, the setting up and computer handling of subs and alternates creates extra computer time.

 7a.
 DISMISSAL - Team or Player.
 A player or team may be dismissed from the league for any of the following reasons: